fongc123/notes/Machine Learning/ML Basics.md

 Most machine learning algorithms are **greedy**.
 A <span style = "color:lightblue">greedy algorithm</span> makes the locally optimal choice at each stage, but it does not consider a globally optimal solution.
 However, a greedy heuristic can yield locally optimal solutions that approximate a globally optimal solution in a reasonable amount of time.

 ## Over-fitting
 An <span style = "color:lightblue">over-fitted</span> model is **more complex** than an original model, where the over-fitted model will fit noisy data better than an original model.
+The trade-off between an overly complex model and an overly simple model is referred to as the <span style = "color:lightblue">bias-variance trade-off</span>.

-Special anomalies may have been incorporated into the model.
-This affects the accuracy of the model on the test set.
+Special anomalies may have been incorporated into an overfitted model, which will reduce its accuracy on the test set.

 Over-fitting prevention methods of various approaches are listed below.
 - [[Decision Tree#Over-fitting|decision trees]]